 Intended outcome Success criteria Improved rates of progress across all stages for all disadvantaged students Progress of PP students matches that of all other students nationally, across all Key Stages.
-Monitored by DH (PP Lead), HoKS and HoS via book checks, learning walks and assessment reports.
+Monitored by DH (PP Lead), HoKS and HoD via book checks, lesson visits/deliberate practice and assessment dashboards following a data cycle.
 Exemplary behaviour for learning is normal for disadvantaged students Disadvantaged students receive fewer sanctions and more rewards as they progress through their school career.
-They are no more likely to receive detentions or suspensions than any other students.
+They are no more likely to receive detentions

+1 or suspensions than any other students.
 The number of sanctions for disadvantaged students is low.
-Monitored by AH (Behaviour), HoKS & DH (PP Lead) via behaviour data and learning walks.
+Monitored by HoKS & DH (PP Lead) via behaviour data and deliberate practice.
 Students demonstrate good oral language and communication skills Disadvantaged students practise and demonstrate good oral language and communication skills in every lesson.
 Speaking and listening skills are explicitly and consistently taught across the school.
 Pupils take advantage of additional opportunities to develop their language and communication skills outside of the normal curriculum.
-Monitored by SLT via learning walks and student voice Students' reading ability improves rapidly and consistently throughout their schooling.
-The reading age of disadvantaged students increases faster than their chronological age during Key Stage 3.
+Monitored by SLT via learning walks and student voice Students' reading ability improves rapidly and consistently throughout The reading age of disadvantaged students increases faster than their chronological age during Key Stage 3. their schooling.
 Students develop their reading across the curriculum every day.
 Teachers regularly use evidence-informed approaches to developing reading.
 Student progress matches the progress of other students nationally from the same starting points.
 Monitored by HT, Head of English, Literacy coordinators, ISAs via reading assessments, learning walks and assessment reports.
 Attendance of all disadvantaged students improves over time.
 The attendance and PA figures for disadvantaged students match the attendance statistics for all students nationally.
-Monitored by AH (behaviour and well- being), attendance officer, HoKS, tutors via attendance reports.
-Disadvantaged students acquire a broader vocabulary and use disciplinary vocabulary fluently Students demonstrate improvement in their vocabulary in their writing and their speaking.
-Students can access challenging subject- specific reading materials (e.g. in assessments).
+Monitored by AH (behaviour and well-being), attendance officer, HoKS, tutors via attendance reports.
+Disadvantaged students acquire a broader vocabulary and use Students demonstrate improvement in their vocabulary in their writing and their speaking. disciplinary vocabulary fluently Students can access challenging subject specific reading materials (e.g. in assessments).
 Monitored by Head of English, Literacy coordinators and HoS via book checks, learning walks and vocab assessments.

 Disadvantaged students develop cultural capital every day through the curriculum and a range of additional opportunities.
 Students have equal representation on all trips, visits, drop-down days, and extracurricular opportunities.
 The curriculum deliberately and explicitly develops cultural capital every day.
 Monitored by PP Lead, DH (Curriculum & extra-curricular clubs), HoS via curriculum audits, LM meetings and club/trip data.
 All disadvantaged students have resources and an environment necessary for effective learning.
 Student resources are monitored, and resources provided accordingly.
 All students have the resources they need, including a computer where required.
 Supervised breakfast club, library and IT facilities are available every day to disadvantaged students.
 Monitored by DH (PP lead), AHoKS via registers of relevant clubs and equipment audits.
-Disadvantaged students have access to catch-up support following the pandemic.
-Student learning gaps are identified through robust assessment and appropriate intervention is planned and delivered.
-Disadvantaged students make progress in line with other groups of students as a result of targeted support.
-Monitored by DH (PP lead), Seconded AH (Covid-response) and HoS.